Frequently Asked Questions

 Should students plan on bringing a computer?

 It is a very good idea to bring a personal computer/laptop.
-Fellows have access to a printer at the Memorial Libraries and at the Flynt Center of Early New England Life.
+Fellows have access to a printer at the Wright House apartment, the Memorial Libraries and at the Flynt Center of Early New England Life.
 We suggest bringing a flash drive(s) in the event a PC does not interface successfully with different printers.

 What about Internet access?